goliatone/go-cms/examples/static/README.md

 The demo theme uses the `generator.TemplateContext` helpers showcased in:

-- `templates/layout.tmpl` for locale-aware navigation, asset links via `Helpers.WithBaseURL`, and build metadata.
+- `templates/layout.tmpl` for locale-aware navigation, go-theme asset resolution via `.Theme.AssetURL`, CSS variable injection, and build metadata.
 - `templates/page.tmpl` which simply delegates to the layout for clarity.

 Check `support.go` for a reference Go template renderer and filesystem storage adapter—these illustrate how embedders can satisfy the generator interfaces without additional dependencies.